 Living status: You're the only adult in the home with the child(ren), you live with parents or relative(s), or you live with a roommate who is not your partner, significant other, or a co-parent.

-Applicant must be a legal resident of the United States (or a resident with DACA status), applying in the county where you live and have earned a high school diploma or GED and has not previously earned a bachelor’s degree.
+Applicants must be a legal resident of the United States (or a resident with DACA status), applying in the county where you live and have earned a high school diploma or GED and has not previously earned a bachelor’s degree.
 Must have at least a 2.0 cumulative GPA and your household income is typically not more than 250% of Federal Poverty Guidelines.

 Applicants must have completed or are in the process of completing the Free Application for Federal Student Aid (FAFSA) (not required for DACA students or those in an approved short-term training program).
 You're attending or planning to attend an ASPSF approved school or training program.
 You're pursuing a degree or certification that leads to employment at family-supporting wages.